hanabaron/youtube_data_extractor/README.md

 # youtube_data_extractor
-This repo will contain tutorial on extracting data from youtube
+This repo will contain tutorial on extracting description data from youtube video.
+This tutorial uses googleapiclient and requests libraries in python.